d-morrison/IntroStatActivities/_book/11-A15-paired-simulation.md

 #### Summarize and visualize the data  {-}

-10. Report the summary statistic of interest for the data.
+10. Report the summary statistic of interest (mean difference) for the data.

 \vspace{0.3in}